 - Think about your individual circumstances.
 If you have a teen driver to insure, have one or more accidents or tickets on your record, have a DUI conviction or live in an area where car crashes are common, you should probably expect to pay more for insurance than drivers without these factors.
 Understanding your rating factors might help you search for companies geared toward drivers like you.

 - Know what discounts you can take advantage of.
 If you have a home and auto policy, getting quotes from companies with multi-policy discounts could be a good move.
 If you have a teen driver, looking for a company with numerous teen driver discounts might help you save.

 After taking each of these factors into account, you can begin requesting quotes and comparing insurers.
 One of the best ways to get an accurate estimate of your car insurance premium is to request a quote.
-Quotes are not exact, but they can give you an idea of how much you’ll pay.
-A licensed insurance professional can help you finalize rates after you get your quote, which may be a beneficial step in the insurance buying process.
+Quotes are not exact, but they may serve as a car insurance estimator to get an idea of how much you’ll pay.
+A licensed insurance professional can help you finalize rates after you get your quote.

 Factors to consider when comparing quotes

 When comparing car insurance quotes, it may be more efficient to make apples-to-apples comparisons.
 Here are some factors to consider if you’re wondering how to estimate the cost of car insurance.

 - Coverage limits and types: To get a clear comparison, you’ll likely want to make sure your quotes are for similar coverage types and limits across the different carriers you’re considering.
 This includes any endorsements you’ve selected.
 If you are buying coverage for your vehicle, you will likely want to check that your deductibles for comprehensive and collision are the same when comparing the options.